dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         //  bool SameQuantum(TSelf x, TSelf y);
     }

+    // `IFloatingPoint` doesn't cover all relevant concepts.
+It doesn't for example necessarily cover `IFixedPoint`
+    // nor does it cover types like `Rational` which don't "contain" any point.
+These types are more rare overall
+    // and so while it is somewhat unfortunate they aren't represented in the initially exposed interfaces, this
+    // might be acceptable.

     public interface IFloatingPoint<TSelf>
         : INumber<TSelf>,
           ISignedNumber<TSelf>
         where TSelf : IFloatingPoint<TSelf>
     {
+        // Rounding APIs might apply to more kinds than just "floating-point" types.
+        // Its possible we should define `IRoundFunctions<TSelf>` to contain them.

         static abstract TSelf Ceiling(TSelf x);

         static abstract TSelf Floor(TSelf x);